ibm-cloud-docs/schematics/faqs/sc-general-faq.md

 {: faq}
 {: support}

-Currently, the {{site.data.keyword.bplong_notm}} service does not support the ability to import or synchronize the {{site.data.keyword.cloud_notm}} resource state into the {{site.data.keyword.bpshort}} workspace.
+Currently, the {{site.data.keyword.bplong_notm}} service does not support the ability to import or synchronize the Cloud resource state into the {{site.data.keyword.bpshort}} workspace.
 It is planned in the future roadmap.

 ## How do I overcome the request that exceeds the Cluster resource quota of '100' for the account in any region?
 {: #clusterquota-warn-faq}